 Awareness, timing, and distance are integral aspects of weapon combat.
 We don't find this in solo practice of which most modern schools are made up of.
 The kata, of course, contains the training for all three.
 The opponent with serious intent poses great danger.
 Feeling safe does not prepare the person for the mental stress arising from danger in combat.

 During my Kendo training, in the beginning, my dojo-mates felt that free practice was more interesting and effective as a learning tool.
-I thought it was interesting as the free exchanges provided me with an opportunity to increase my skill in understanding MAAI and timing.
-My idea was that t its a great way to develop better combat skill.
-I also felt that basics practice where your partner is doing a prescribed strike and you are countering it in some way, similar to a kata form, was very effective in learning.
-After studying Koryu kenjutsu I realized that the kata standard was actually more effective in learning combat effective styles.
+I thought it was interesting as the free exchanges provided me with an opportunity to increase my skill in understanding maai 間合い and timing (combative distance intervals).
+My idea was that its a great way to develop better combat skill.
+I also felt that basics practice, where your partner is doing a prescribed strike and you are countering it in some way, similar to a kata form, was very effective in learning.
+After studying koryū kenjutsu I realized that the kata standard was actually more effective in learning combat effective styles.
 The sword was coming much faster and with more speed and power, I also wasn't wearing protective equipment.
 That feeling that, “yeah sure I will get hit but its ok.”, wasn't there anymore.
 No more false security.
 Now if I made a mistake I was in for a moderate to serious injury.
 In fact in many cases that serious injury can be death.
 I believe the combative mindset is much stronger within kata than in free practice.
 Within the kata there are a multitude of chances to increase danger and stress.
+The coregraphed nature also allows breathing room for the student to contemplate more deeply about many aspects of the technique.

 Kata might be pre-arranged but it is not always predictable.